Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 Great endurance exercises for seniors include:

-• Walking: Brisk walking, if possible
+• Walking: Walk briskly, if possible.

 5. Strength Training

-Some strength exercises to try include:
+Some strength training exercises to try include:

 • Resistance band exercises

-• Lunges
+• Lunges and squats

 • Wall push-ups

-• Bicep curls
+• Bicep curls and tricep dips

-6. Regular Sleep Patterns
+6. Establishing Regular Sleep Patterns

 How does one establish a sleep routine?
 Here are some tips: